 Let us consider an example:

-The battery Voltage 12 V is same across each resistance.
-It is confirmed using voltmeter connected in parallel.
+The battery voltage 12 V is same across each resistance.
+It is confirmed using voltmeters connected in parallel.

 There are three paths of current first is across R1 second across R2 and third across R3.
 Since the resistance value of these resistance is different hence the current flowing across them would be different.